-To offer more diversity and support to Region 8, Connections will also partner with ARVAC Freedom House, a private non-profit organization.
+To offer more diversity and support to Region 2, Connections will also partner with ARVAC Freedom House, a private non-profit organization.
 Freedom House is a CARF accredited Alcohol and Drug Treatment Center licensed in Arkansas that has been around since the late 1970s.
 Freedom House is a 30-bed residential treatment facility for men (15 beds) and women (15 beds).
 To further support a successful recover, Freedom also offers aftercare services that includes 32 men and 12 women sober living beds.
-Freedom House uses evidence-based practices which include, experiential therapy, cognitive behavioral therapy, motivational interviewing, recreational therapy, expressive therapy, mindfulness and stress management, Living in balance, Matrix model, Acceptance and commitment therapy, and smoking cessation.
+Freedom House uses evidence-based practices which include, experiential therapy, cognitive behavioral therapy, motivational interviewing, recreational therapy, expressive therapy, mindfulness and stress management.
+Living in balance.
+Matrix model.
+Acceptance and commitment therapy, and smoking cessation.
 The American Society of Addiction Medicine (ASAM) criteria is used in making placement recommendations.
 ASAM recommends placement is in the least restrictive environment.
 Clients are recommended for residential treatment if they carry a severe substance use disorder diagnosis and have been determined to be unable to discontinue using in an outpatient setting.
 Otherwise, placement recommendations are for outpatient services with intensity and duration dependent upon the severity noted on the diagnosis.
 Freedom House provides a full spectrum of level of treatment to meet the needs of the individual with a substance use and co-occurring disorders.
 Residential Treatment, Social Detoxification, Partial Hospitalization, Sober Living (Transitional Housing), Eating Disorders, Aftercare, Peer Support Intensive Outpatient Services, and Outpatient Services.
 All levels of care include a drug testing component.
-HHI is in the process of searching for a DEA waivered physician to prescribe medications to assist clients to manage symptoms and titrate safely off opiates.
 Freedom House staff includes licensed mental health professionals, peer recovery specialist, psychiatrist, and substance use counselors (ADC, AADC, SAP, LADAD, CS).

-Connections currently has a working relationship with Vantage Point (children, adolescents, and adults) and Springwoods Behavioral Health (adolescents and adults) to refer clients for acute crisis stabilization, and we receive referrals for clients who are discharged Vantage Point and Springwoods.
-We have a strong relationship with thier mobile assessment and marketing staff, and our staff assists in coordinating a higher level of care for clients in need.
-We also work collaboratively with Vantage Point and Springwoods on discharge planning to ensure clients have the appropriate appointments setup before leaving their facility.
+Connections currently has a working relationship with Saint Mary's Hospital, Vantage Point (children, adolescents, and adults) to refer clients for acute crisis stabilization, and we receive referrals for clients who are discharged from their facility.
+We also work collaboratively with Saint Mary's Hospital on discharge planning to ensure clients have the appropriate appointments setup before leaving their facility.